codefellows/portland-201d3/ProjectWeekGuide.md

 #### Extra Credit
 - [+3 points] Research and apply mobile-first and responsive design to your web app.

-### Present
+### Presentation
-All team members must contribute to the presentation/live demo of your app on Day 5.
+On the final day of Project Week, present your project as a team in front of the class; each team member must participate.
 - Plan ahead and decide which team member will cover which aspects of the app.
 - Choose one person to introduce the app: Describe its purpose, user stories, and how the app addresses the user stories.
 - Each team member must help present the live (web browser) demo.
 Show how your app is generally useful and functional.
+- Explain challenges that arose during Project Week and how your team overcame them.
 - Each team member must help describe the app's code.
-Please prepare for a 30-minute session for you team -- 15 to 20 minutes for your presentation, and the remainder of the half hour for questions from your audience.
+- Please prepare for a 30-minute session for you team -- 15 to 20 minutes for your presentation, and the remainder of the half hour for questions from your audience.

 ### Submit
 Please submit the following items in Canvas: